AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/what-are-github-issues-and-how-do-we-use-them.md

 !!! note "Learn more about GitHub Issues"
     For more information about GitHub Issues, see [GitHub's documentation about issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)

+## Writing issues

+For more information about writing issues and using issue templates, see our documentation on [Writing issues](STUB_LINK).

 ## When to use issues